L1lith/Aquadux/README.md

   await timer(1000) // In reality we might be making a request to a backend return {cartItems: ["Blue Dress", "Red Overcoat"]}
 })
-const mainScript = duct.createPipe(({shopData}) => { // Aquadux automatically detects this script is dependant upon the shopData script, and waits for it to finish before calling this script console.log(database)
+const mainScript = duct.createPipe(({shopData}) => { // Aquadux automatically detects this script is dependant upon the pipe named shopData, and waits for it to finish before calling this script const {cartItems} = shopData console.log(cartItems)
 })

 duct.start().then(pipeOutputs => {